LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/005-ingesting-dynamo-db-tables.md

     }
   }
   ```
+This is example terraform to create a glue job in the Data Platform account.
+You will need to changes the following values
+   - The module name - Declared at the top, in the example it is set to "ingest_dataset_tables".
+You should rename this to reflect the entire collection of data that is being ingested by this job.
+   - `job_name` - Name of your job with `${local.short_identifier_prefix}` prefixed in front of it like the example.
+   - `job_description` (Optional) - An optional description for what this job is doing.
+   - `database_name` - The name of the glue catalogue database where the tables will be written to in the data platform.
+   If you want to create the tables in the landing zone database, this will be `aws_glue_catalog_database.landing_zone_catalog_database.name`.
+   If you want to create the tables in a departments raw zone database, this will be `module.department_DEPARTMENT_NAME.raw_zone_catalog_database_name`.
+   - `--table_names` - A comma delimited list of table names to ingest from Dynamo DB.
+   - `--role_arn` - This should be the value of the data object created in the step above, for the example given it would be `data.aws_ssm_parameter.role_arn_access_housing_tables.value`.
+   This signifies to terraform to go and get the value of this parameter, in which you have saved the ARN of the role created in the initial step.
+   Using the data object instead to writing the actual role ARN here allows you to configure a different role ARN for each environment.
+   - `--number_of_workers` and `number_of_workers_for_glue_job` - Both of these values should be set to the same value.
+More workers will mean more paralellisation and so if there is a large amount of data you might want to increase this, but if there is a small amount of data it will be expensive to have this too high as it won't utilise all of the workers.
+   As a guide, we have a table that has around 90000 rows in it and we're using 12 workers, please speak to an engineer if you are unsure.

+   The following parameters are inside the `crawler_details`.
+   - `s3_target_location` and `--s3_target` - This will specify the location in S3 bucket that the data is written to.
+   The glue job will create a folder for each table that it is ingesting so you just need to give the prefixes for these tables to live in.
+   For example if you are writing to the landing this could be, `s3://${module.landing_zone.bucket_id}/mtfh/`, if the tables were coming from modern tools for housing.
+   Or if you are writing to a departmental folder in the raw zone this could be, `s3://${module.raw_zone.bucket_id}/department_name/mtfh/`
+   - `table_prefix` (Optional) - This is an optional variable that allows you to add a prefix to the table names that are created in the glue catalog.
+  For example, if you are ingesting a table with name "houses" and you set a prefix of "hackney\_borough\_" then the resulting table name in the glue catalog will be "hackney\_borough\_houses".
+   - `TableLevelConfiguration` - This will be dependent on your `s3_target_location`.
+It is the level at which tables are created in glue, from the S3 path.
+  Counting from the bucket name to the table name, so for the S3 paths `s3://${module.landing_zone.bucket_id}/mtfh/` and `s3://${module.raw_zone.bucket_id}/department_name/mtfh/` the table levels would be 3 and 4 respectively.

 5. Schedule the job (Optional).
 If you don't complete this step then the job and crawler will run once on creation and after that you will be able to run the job manually in the AWS console but it won't run on a schedule.
 If you want it to run on a schedule then please refer to the "Variables used for scheduling a Glue job" section of [this article][scheduling_glue_jobs] for an explanation on how to set the variables to do so.